platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 ## Relationships

-To allow containers in your project to communicate with each other, you need to define relationships between them.
+To allow containers in your project to communicate with one another, you need to define relationships between them.
 You can define a relationship between an app and a service, or [between two apps](/create-apps/multi-app/relationships.md).

-The quickest way to define a relationship between your app and a service is to use the service container's default endpoint.</br>
+The quickest way to define a relationship between your app and a service is to use the service's default endpoint.</br>
 However, some services allow you to define multiple databases, cores, and/or permissions.
 In these cases, you can't rely on default endpoints.
 Instead, you can explicitly define multiple endpoints when setting up your relationships.

 {{< note >}}
-App containers don't have a default endpoint like service containers.
+App containers don't have a default endpoint like services.
-To connect your app to another app in your project, explicitly define the `http` endpoint as the endpoint to connect both apps.</br>
+To connect your app to another app in your project, you need to explicitly define the `http` endpoint as the endpoint to connect both apps.</br>
 For more information, see how to [define relationships between your apps](/create-apps/multi-app/relationships.md).
 {{< /note >}}